dbt-labs/docs.getdbt.com/website/blog/2022-05-24-joining-snapshot-complexity.md

 ---
 title: "Tackling the complexity of joining snapshots"
 description: "Tracking changes in your dataset over time by joining snapshots can be a complex proces.
-Learn how to tackle that complexity with Lauren Benezra "
+Learn how to tackle that complexity with Lauren Benezra"
 slug: joining-snapshot-complexity

 authors: [lauren_benezra]